Health officials are quitting or getting fired amid outbreak

 “We’re moving at breakneck speed here to stop a pandemic, and you can’t afford to hit the pause button and say, ‘We’re going to change the leadership around here and we’ll get back to you after we hire somebody,’” Freeman said.

+It was on Acton’s advice that GOP Gov. Mike DeWine became the first governor to shut down schools statewide.
+Acton also called off the state’s presidential primary in March just hours before polls were to open, incensing those who saw it as an overreaction.

+The executive director of Las Animas-Huerfano Counties District Health Department in Colorado found her car vandalized twice, and a group called Colorado Counties for Freedom ran a radio ad demanding that her authority be reduced.
+Kim Gonzales has remained on the job.

-Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, she said.
+Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, Freeman said.
 Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of public health experts.

 “It’s not a health divide; it’s a political divide,” Freeman said.